devopsacademyau/academy/classes/01class/exercises/c01-aws01/nimmi89/README.md

     "GroupId": "sg-0619b1745d16f5cb6"
 }

->>>Command to add a rule in that security group that allows SSH access from anywhere. aws ec2 authorize-security-group-ingress \
+>>>Command to add a rule in that security group that allows SSH access from a specific IP address only(enhanced security) aws ec2 authorize-security-group-ingress \
 --group-id sg-0619b1745d16f5cb6 \
---protocol tcp --port 22 --cidr 0.0.0.0/0
+--protocol tcp --port 22 --cidr 192.168.64.9/32

 >>>Command to launch an instance into your public subnet, using the security group and key pair you've created.The ami id should be according to your region and by default, a public ip will be assigned to your instance. aws ec2 run-instances \